tobyhodges/lesson-sprint-recommendations/README.md

 # Lesson Sprint Recommendations

-Recommendations for those who want to organise a coordinated effort to create/improve their lesson materials.
+Recommendations for those who want to organise a coordinated, synchronous effort to create/improve their lesson materials.

+The recommendations are relevant to a lesson sprint consisting of a single session or in multiple sessions with breaks between, whether on one day or multiple consecutive days.
+We have tried to note where a particular recommendation is only relevant or particularly relevant to a sprint being run across multiple days/sessions.
+These recommendations were written with a particular focus on sprints taking place virtually, i.e. with participants meeting by video conference, but many of the recommendations (especially those in the [Before](before) and [After](after) sections) are also relevant to in-person events.

 ## Contents